makersacademy/till_tech_test/README.md

 Version 1
 ---------

-coded in Ruby with tests in RSpec
+coded in Ruby with tests in RSpec – by bat020 and zsid

 the singleton class `Till` reads in two objects: